facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

     - docker-compose pull --ignore-pull-failures fpm-prod
     - docker-compose build fpm-prod
     - docker-compose push fpm-prod
-  only: &depolyable-branches
+  only: &deployable-branches
     - master
     - an-other-deployable-branch
 ```

 Note that **I'm not pushing the generic `prod` tag for now**, I'm waiting to have a successful deployment first.
+This job can also be duplicated if you need to build multiple images with each deployment.

-The other interesting part of this job definition is the `only` directive.
-It's obviously needed to make the job [run only on certain branches](https://docs.gitlab.com/ce/ci/yaml/README.html#only-and-except-simplified), but the interesting part is the appended `&depolyable-branches` string: it's a **YAML anchor**.
+The other notable part of this job definition is the `only` directive.
+It's obviously needed to make the job [run only on certain branches](https://docs.gitlab.com/ce/ci/yaml/README.html#only-and-except-simplified), but the interesting part is the appended `&deployable-branches` string: it's a **YAML anchor**.
 I'm basically bookmarking the array values for the `only` directive, so I can reuse them in the next CD jobs.

 ## The deploy